turkardiksha345-oss/8byte-intern-assignment/README.md

 ## Project Overview
 This project is part of the **8byte DevOps Intern Technical Assignment**.

-The objective is to deploy a simple Node.js application on AWS using modern DevOps practices such as containerization, Infrastructure as Code, and CI/CD automation.
+The objective is to deploy a simple Node.js application on AWS using modern DevOps practices such as containerization, and Infrastructure as Code.

-The application is built using Node.js (Express), Containerized using Docker, Deployed on an AWS EC2 instance provisioned via Terraform, Integrated with a GitHub Actions CI pipeline.
+The application is built using Node.js (Express), Containerized using Docker, Deployed on an AWS EC2 instance provisioned via Terraform .

 ## Tech Stack used to create resources

 - Cloud Provider: AWS
 - Infrastructure as Code: Terraform
 - Containerization: Docker
-- CI/CD: GitHub Actions
 - Backend: Node.js (Express)
 - Operating System: Ubuntu 22.04